-Before approaching your neighbor about vacating the easement, however, you should
+Before approaching your neighbor about vacating the easement, however, you should:

-To protect your rights, confer with a real estate attorney.
+To protect your rights, consult with a real estate attorney.
 Also, since conveyances regarding real property must meet certain requirements, an attorney can help prepare and properly place in the public record any agreements reached with your neighbor.

 Because of the configuration of our properties, my two neighbors have easements to use my driveway.
 I bought the house knowing that this was the case.
 However, with all the traffic along my driveway, the road is getting a bit torn up and needs to be repaved.
 Must I bear the costs of repaving the easement by myself?